DustinRobison/calorie-counter-2/README.md

 - [ ] feature to add summary data
 - [ ] feature add price to food entry and limit 1000$ per month
 - [ ] feature to filter user foods by date

+## Running the app

+> The root level uses concurrently to run both server and client with standard npm commands

+### Local development

+1. Install Dependencies: `npm install`
+2. Initialize/Reset the local db: `npm run reset-local-db`
+3. Start the app in develop mode: `npm run develop`

+### Build and run

+TODO